riyas-org/rpi-fbcp/README.md

 Raspberry Pi Framebuffer Copy
 =============================
 This program used for copying primary framebuffer to secondary framebuffer (eg. FBTFT).
-It require lastest raspberry pi firmware (> 2013-07-11) to working properly.
+It require lastest raspberry pi firmware (> 2013-07-11) to work properly.

 Build
 -----